 Ok he was still a billionaire, and maybe we shouldn't feel too bad for him.
 But in the words of the great Chris Rock, "If Bill Gates woke up tomorrow with Oprah's money, he'd jump out a fuckin' window and slit his throat on the way down saying, "I can't even put gas in my plane!"
 So perhaps we give the guy a tiny bit of sympathy.

 And if you do feel bad for Masayoshi Son we have some good news.
 With time, Softbank slowly started to recover and rebuild.
 Today, Softbank is the third largest internet company in Japan thanks largely to its acquisition of cell phone giant Sprint.
-As of August 2017, Masayoshi Son owns 22% of Softbank and has a personal net worth of $22 billion.
-That's enough to make him the second richest person in Japan and the 86th richest person in the world.
+As of August 2017, Masayoshi Son owns 22% of Softbank and has a personal net worth of $31 billion.

 Masayoshi Son lives in a $50 million three story mansion in Tokyo that features a private, programmable golf-range that can mimic temperature and weather conditions of every top golf course in the world.
 When Bill Gates visited his house, he was reportedly speechless.
 In 2012, Masayoshi Son dropped a cool $117 million to purchase a mansion in Woodside, California near Silicon Valley.
 He also owns a professional Japanese baseball team called the Softbank Hawks.
 He may not have $76 billion anymore, but it looks like he's surviving.
 How would you feel after realizing your net worth dropped $74.5 billion?